gavrilova-ev/codejam/README.md

 - Add information/screenshots on how to add the Jenkins configurations: test credentials, deployment credentials -> add this after "log in to Jenkins" and before "create new job"
 - Add: "Configure your pipeline_config.yml to set up the correct organization name, where the application should be deployed"
 - Create GKE cluster in Europe instead of US
+- When creating multibranch pipeline, specify that the own (forked) github project should be specified instead
 - When creating multibranch pipeline, no need to filter by branch (in case the codejam project is published in GitHub separately)
 - Remove "Google Cloud Next" specific text everywhere, e.g. Intro (login on into GCP account), change congrats text at the end, removing google-next
 - Remove the part from "Now click on the Console Output..." till "Clean up"